 Informal Resolutions.
 Any informal resolution and the result therefrom;

 Training Materials.
-All materials used to train Title IX Coordinators, Investigators, Hearing Decision Makers, and any person who facilitates an informal resolution process; and
+All materials used to train Title IX Coordinators, Investigators, Decision Makers, and any person who facilitates an informal resolution process; and

 Supportive Measures.
 Any Supportive Measures, taken in response to a report or Formal Complaint of Prohibited Conduct.
 In each instance, the College must document the basis for its conclusion that its response was not deliberately indifferent, and document that it has taken measures designed to restore or preserve equal access to its Education Program or Activity.
 If the College does not provide a Complainant with Supportive Measures, then it must document the reasons why such a response was not clearly unreasonable in light of the known circumstances.
 The documentation of certain bases or measures does not limit the College in the future.